kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was not very hard, as wiring and coding a button is not too difficult.
-The only usually hard part is remembering to set up a button, and that was given to us in the assignment.
-I did have a slight problem with pull.UP vs pull.DOWN (I switched them and the button was always on) but I fixed that by flipping the logic.
+There are so many different ways to do this assignment.
+I looked at my code, and I looked at Elias' code, and I looked at Graham's code, and they were all radically different(mostly because we used different types of [loops](https://www.simplilearn.com/tutorials/python-tutorial/python-loops)) but they all worked.
+I choose to use a **while()** loop because that was what I knew the best, and made the button add 10 to the count.
+I had a slight problem with pull.UP vs pull.DOWN (I switched them and the button was always on) but I fixed that by flipping the logic(after being puzzled for like 10 minutes).

 &nbsp;